 But the “old me” is still around – she lives on in my mind.
 However, she no longer matches the “physical me”.

 The second frustration is that no one else can know the mental me because the physical me cannot perform the actions which the mental me still wants to do.
-A great deal of effort has been spent grieving what I can no longer do, accepting a new norm, and finding new ways to express that old me who did not die.
+Effort has been spent to grieve what I can no longer do, accepting a new norm, and finding new ways to express that old me who did not die.
 When I meet someone new or fill out a bio, I hate to be asked what I like to do.
 I CAN’T do what I like to do anymore!
 So, I act like a grown-up and focus on things more important than whether I can quilt or play tennis.

 For this reason, I have been consciously learning more mature ways to define myself.
 While the Rheumatoid Arthritis will not allow me to express it in the same ways that I once did, I am still… creative, ambitious, independent, generous, and strong.
 I am still the kind of person who wants to get big things done!